The Best Water For Coffee: A look at filters, distillers, and water additives.

 I Think My Tap Water Tastes Funny…

-The one that’s pretty easy to spot (or taste!) is the flavor of your coffee.
-If it’s got that hard water egg taste or chlorine flavor from city tap water, it will definitely make a difference.
+The one that’s pretty easy to spot (or taste!) is the flavour of your coffee.
+If it’s got that hard water egg taste or chlorine flavour from city tap water, it will definitely make a difference.
 Try it.
 Do a taste test!

 Try some water from friends who live in different areas than you.
 Notice a difference?
 Once you’ve gotten a good comparison, see what kind of water you’re working with.
 Does it hold up for making coffee, or do you need to find an alternative?

 Q: Should I Use Soft or Hard Water?

 Hard water has more minerals – magnesium and calcium in particular – that can help with extracting the coffee (5).
 On the other hand, you want a certain amount of minerals (remember, about 150 ppm) versus potentially hundreds of ppms in unfiltered or unpurified hard water.